tonythor/cuny-datascience/data607-data-acquisition-and-management/projects/rekognition-demo/README.md

 *for: fellow classmates of CUNY 607*

 ## About this demo
 This chunk of python code makes API calls to the Amazon Rekognition API.
-Basically, it sends up pictures to AWS for AWS to scan.
-AWS then returns metadata about the pictures.
-Within that return data, among other things, one can find out if a picture contains skateboarders, happy little kids, streets named Broadway, or even Will Smith drinking a glass of wine.
+Basically, this code sends up pictures to AWS, then AWS scans them and then returns metadata about what is in the pictures.
+Within that returned data, among other things, one can find out if a picture contains skateboarders, happy little kids, streets named Broadway, or even Will Smith.

 The AWS Rekognition API does a _lot_ more than tiny program demonstrates, but hopefully it sets the seed that sometimes using an existing compute API's might be the right way go to.